PresenceAutomation/face-recognition-iam-rest-api/api/user/role.md

 ## /user/role

-Currently the supported roles are user and admin.
+Currently the supported roles are `user` and `admin`.
 This API call is used set the role of the user.

 * **URL** : `/user/role`